 The College of Education offers scholarships that are available to graduate students.
 Current students can log in to MyGeorgiaSouthern and click the MyScholarships link.
-Click here for a PDF with step-by-step instructions on how to complete your MyScholarships application.
+Click here for step-by-step instructions on how to complete your MyScholarships application.
 The application is good for one year.
 Students may log in and make updates to the application at any time.
-If at any time you have questions or concerns, please contact the Office of Admissions by calling 912-478-5391, or emailing firstname.lastname@example.org.
+If at any time you have questions or concerns, please contact the Office of Admissions by calling 912-478-5391, or emailing email@example.com.

 Click on the name of the College of Education scholarship below for more specific information.
 All of the scholarships below are listed in the MyScholarship portal.

 The Bazemore-Fetzer-Hagan Memorial Scholarship was named in memory of Mrs. Connie Bazemore Scott, Mrs. Kate Scott Fetzer, and Mrs. Elise Scott Hagan.
 Applicants to the scholarship must be teaching in the public school systems of Screven or Effingham Counties.
 Applicants must be Georgia residents and hold current state teacher’s certification.
 Applicants must be accepted to graduate school and must be pursuing a graduate degree in education.
 Preference will be given to applicants teaching in the public schools of Screven, Effingham, Bulloch, Jenkins, Evans, Candler, Tattnall, Liberty, Bryan or Long counties.

 Dr. Malcolm Katz Memorial Scholarship